Clinical Psychology Program's Diversity Training

 - All years

 - The clinical area research brownbag meets monthly to provide students with specialized training on research.
 At least one brownbag meeting per year is devoted to research related to diversity/multiculturalism (e.g., research with underrepresented groups).
+Speakers have included clinical area faculty, other LSU faculty, outside experts on issues related to DEI, and LSU graduate students to highlight ongoing research by our students in this area.
+A list of some of these talks can be found on this link.

 - All years